7th Pay Commission: All is not lost, hopes of CG employees to revive in December

 While the government has categorically stated in Parliament that there is no proposal to increase the pay or fitment factor, the employees have said that they would not give up until their demands are met.

 A top source confirmed to OneIndia that the matter is not dead as yet.
 The deliberations and discussions are still on.
-When asked about the government's comment in Parliament, the source said that at that point of time there was no proposal.
+When asked about the government's comment in Parliament, the source said that at that point in time there was no proposal.
 However with the pressure increasing the demands rising the discussions on this front have begun again.

 The issue is not dead and there is no need to lose hope.
 First on the discussion table is to increase the retirement age from 60 to 62.
 This is on priority, the source said.
 While no final call has been taken, the Madhya Pradesh model is being studied.
 The feasibility will be taken into account following which a decision would be made, he also said.